Academic Advising and Registration

 Registration changes may be processed only in accordance with university regulations and with appropriate signatures.
 If a student decides to stop attending a course, it is the responsibility of the student to initiate official withdrawal from the course and to obtain all necessary signatures on the Change of Schedule form.
 Failure to do so could result in failing grades.

-Forms are available from academic advisors or at the DACC Information Centers.
+Forms are available from academic advisors, at the DACC Information Centers, or on the NMSU Student Records Office website.
 Courses may not be added or dropped after the cutoff date indicated in the university calendar, with the exception of petitions for retroactive withdrawals processed in accordance with Policy 6.92.
 For refund policy, see http://uar.nmsu.edu/withdrawals/.
 If a student drops a course after the last day to “cancel” a course with a 100 percent refund, no refund in any amount will be issued.